gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 In the `divide` function above we use a conditional expression (`if`...`then`...`else`) to ensure we do not perform a divide by zero.
 Unlike some other languages, `if` must always be paired with an `else` because we must guarantee a value is returned whatever the value of the condition.
-Note also that Elm has a special operator for integer division (e.g. `6 // 2`) to distingish it from floating point division (e.g. `6.3 / 2.0`).
+Note also that Elm has a special operator for integer division (e.g. `6 // 2`) to distinguish it from floating point division (e.g. `6.3 / 2.0`).

 ### Brackets, precedence and pipes